seanhamlet/cs50/README.md

   + Use generate.c to generate a list (user chooses size) of pseudorandom numbers with an optional seed point input.
 Use find.c to determine if a number is within list of numbers.
 Binary Search with Selection Sort was used as the search/sort algorithm for find.c and are functions in helpers.c.
 Usage: ./generate 1000 50 | ./find 127

 2. fifteen - Play game of fifteen.
-Usage:
+Usage: ./fifteen <boardsize>

 ## Week 4